South Shaganappi Study

-You are invited to participate whether you use Shaganappi Trail daily, a few times a month, or choose not to use it at all.
-Your feedback will help shape the project and help us make better project decisions.
+We hosted a variety of engagement opportunities throughout the study.
+People were invited to participate whether they use Shaganappi Trail daily, a few times a month, or choose not to use it at all.
+Engagement on this project is now over.

 In addition, you can sign up for email updates to get the latest news.